 Esports are beginning to open up in a significant and inclusive way.
 While the main demographic is still young men, attending the Overwatch World finals, for example, reveals a 60-40 crowd of men to women audience.

-The involvement of female gamers into esports is quite obvious and what organizations such as Gen. G want to promote in the long term.
-Though no other organization has created an all-female squad in Fortnite, Gen. G seem confident that others will follow suit, as the involvement of women gamers is increasing.
+The involvement of female gamers in esports is quite obvious and what organizations such as Gen. G want to promote in the long term.
+Though no other organization has created an all-female squad in Fortnite, Gen. G seems confident that others will follow suit, as the involvement of women gamers is increasing.